The Spine-to-String Connection

 Q: Is standing better than sitting for reducing tension?

-A: Not always standing removes the slouch risk, but it adds load to the shoulders if your strap height is off.
-The best position is the one that keeps your spine neutral and your guitar stable.
+Not automatically.
+Standing removes the slouch risk, but poor strap height can overload the shoulders.
+The best position is whichever keeps your spine neutral and the guitar stable: sitting or standing.

 Q: Do I need perfect posture to play without pain?

-If the guitar stays close, your spine is supported, and your shoulders are resting, that’s enough for most players.
+No you need functional posture.
+You don’t need military alignment.
+If the guitar stays close, your spine is supported, and your shoulders are relaxed, that’s enough for most players to reduce tension and play comfortably.